Harshajaya13/Foss-Club/phase1.md

 Now that you have read [The Spark (File 1)](file:///home/harsha/projects/foss-club/spark.md) and identified your path, it is time to look at your actual map.

 > [!IMPORTANT]
+> **"Clarity before Complexity.
+Don't learn everything—learn what matters for your journey."**
+>
-> **"Linux is not one huge thing.
+> *"Linux is not one huge thing.
 It's a collection of smaller worlds.
-You only need to enter the world that matches your goal."**
+You only need to enter the world that matches your goal."*

 ### 🔥 Igniting the Fire: Our Philosophy